AtlanticR/MSP/SearchPEZ/code/README.md

 **studyArea** |

 #### table_obis
-* creat table of overlapping data from OBIS database
+* create table of overlapping data from OBIS database

 [_example use_](#table_obis)